sosia-dev/sosia/docs/tutorial/usage.rst

 Defining the search group
 -------------------------

-`sosia` uses these sources to create an initial search group of authors.
-This group publishes in the same kind of sources associated to the same main field.
-We require candidates to publish twice in these sources: Around the year of first publication, and again afterwards.
-In the example, a candidate must publish 2011 and 2013, and again between 2014 and 2017. `sosia` also removes authors that published before (in this case: 2010) if matches are conditioned on the first year.
+`sosia` uses these sources to create an initial search group of authors. `sosia` takes all the years between the Original's first year and the comparison year (including these two) and splits them into chunks.
+The number of years of each chunk is determined by the user, and it must not be smaller than the first year margin.
+The first chunk may be larger as the left margin of the first year is included.
+The last chunk will be merged into the next-to-last margin if it is smaller than half the target size.
+Suitable candidates then have to publish in all these chunks.
+Technically, the search group is hence the intersection of authors publishing in these chunks.
+In the example, `sosia` will look at all publications in the search sources between 2011 (the first year 2012 minus the first_year_margin) and 2017 (the year before the comparison year).
+With a chunk_size equal to 2, the following chunks emerge: {2011, 2012, 2013}, {2014, 2015}, {2016, 2017}. `sosia` also removes authors that published before (in this case: 2010) if matches are conditioned on the first year, in this case in 2010.

 .. code-block:: python

-    >>> stefano.define_search_group(verbose=True)
+    >>> stefano.define_search_group(verbose=True, chunk_size=2)
     Defining 'search_group' using up to 206 sources...
+    ... parsing Scopus information for 2010...
+    100%|███████████████████████████████████████████████████████████████████████████████| 206/206 [00:02<00:00, 100.34it/s]
     ... parsing Scopus information for 2011...
     100%|████████████████████████████████████████████████████████████████████████████████| 206/206 [00:02<00:00, 82.28it/s]
     ... parsing Scopus information for 2012...